gilhrpenner/BIA-Release/docs/en-us/bia.md

 # Safety Considerations

 BIA behaves the same way as us humans, navigates through Tribal Wars by clicking links, simulates things and invokes events that happen on a page just like it does when we real humans do things.
 It is worth noting that humans can't send 20 attacks in 1 second, but BIA does.
 Similarly, Tribal Wars allows sending 5 attacks per second or 300 attacks per minute.
-Humans could probably do that in the Farm AS page for a few minutes, but once you extrapolate and do that non-stop for hours it is clear that you are using a bot and even someone with an IQ of a monkey (yes, we can associate admins with monkeys because no smart person would work for free as admins to a company like Inno) can figure out you are using a bot.
+Humans could probably do that in the Farm AS page for a few minutes, but once you extrapolate and do that non-stop for hours it is clear that you are using a bot and even someone like an admin (yes, it is supposed to be offensive because no smart person would work for free as admins of a game to a company like Inno) can figure out you are using a bot.

 Remember to use BIA Assistant with common sense, we offer tons of features that prevent patterns that are easy to detect you are using a bot.